umarhassan-mitodl/6.013-spring-2009/content/pages/movie-demonstrations.md

 This section contains movies and demos developed with MATLAB® that illustrate concepts presented in class.

-The following link also contains demos from a previous offering of the course: [Physical Demonstrations](http://web.mit.edu/jbelcher/www/anim.html) of Faraday's Law, Electrostatics, and Radiation.
+The following link also contains demos from a previous offering of the course: {{% resource_link "583e497e-dd65-4c9e-99bf-628165f582b8" "Physical Demonstrations" %}} of Faraday's Law, Electrostatics, and Radiation.

 {{< tableopen >}}
 {{< theadopen >}}